jtpotato/jtpotato.github.io/posts/how-i-built-an-ai-writing-tool.md

 For anyone who wants to check out my AI writing tool for themselves, you can find the source code on my GitHub page and try out the demo on the website.

 Despite the challenges I faced along the way, I’m proud of what I was able to create with my AI writing tool.
 By experimenting with different language models and using creative strategies to “trick” them into answering prompts, I was able to create a tool that can generate (questionable) writing very quickly.

-*This piece was written with the assistance of text-generation AI.
-It was not written with my own AI discussed in this piece.*